 - Q: Were the codes of chivalry always followed?

 - A: No, the codes of chivalry were not always followed perfectly.
 Human nature being what it is, there were undoubtedly knights who fell short of the ideal.
-However, the very existence of the codes provided a framework for expected behavior and served as a constant reminder of the noble aspirations to which knights should aspire.
+Still, the very existence of the codes provided a framework for expected behavior and served as a constant reminder of the noble aspirations to which knights should aspire.

 - Q: Did all knights adhere to the same codes of chivalry?